nattapongsindhu/nattapongsindhu/README.md

 - 🔧 Maintenance Mechanic at USPS — keeping high-volume sorting systems running

 ## Background
-- 6 years in banking operations
+- 6 years as Auto Loan Officer at Kiatnakin Bank, Thailand (banking operations)
-- 4 years as Maintenance Mechanic (industrial systems)
+- 4 years as Maintenance Mechanic at USPS Pasadena, CA (industrial systems)
 - M.A. from Thammasat University, Thailand

 ## Skills in Progress